shahab-mohammed-spider/SeleniumGridContainersDemo/README.md

 #SeleniumParallelSample
-This is an sample project to showcase how to run parallel test using NUnit 3
+This is a sample project to showcase how to run parallel test using NUnit 3 and using Docker Containers The code will send requests to Selenium Hub which will distribute it to the selenium nodes.
+Selenium Hub and Selenium Node will be running in Docker Containers in Linux OS

 ##More Information
 The complete code base video is available in ExecuteAutomation YouTube channel